kelvinlawson/pykaraoke/README.txt

     the mp3 files in the directory, next to the zip file--PyKaraoke can still find them there.
 You won't get any compression benefit from storing the mp3 or ogg files in a zip file, anyway.
-If you are using zip files for organization, use a subdirectory instead.
+If you are using zip files for organisation, use a subdirectory instead.

 We recommend approach (4).